Why

 Pams Poems

-them no four times before.
+four times before.
 They won't stop writing.
-They
+They also keep writing

 Online Gambling 888